 Twinsburg City School District allows students (from grades K-8) to charge a maximum of two lunches.
 Students who have outstanding charges and come to school without lunch money will receive our standard elementary "Field Trip" brown bag lunch, which will provide all required protein, grains, vegetable, fruit and milk (barring a dairy allergy).
 If a student comes to school with no money on more than two consecutive days, cafeteria managers are required to contact the child's parent/guardian to investigate and determine the cause of the situation.
 High School students will be allowed to charge a maximum of two lunches.
 Students will not be able to charge breakfasts, but a complimentary fruit and milk will be provided.
-If a student comes to school with no money on more than two consecutive days, cafeteria managers are required to contact the child's parent/guardian to investigate and determine the cause of the situation.

-For the 2023-2024 school year, school lunches will cost \$3.25 at Wilcox and Bissell, \$3.50 (Dodge, RBC, and THS).
+For the 2024/2025 school year, school lunches will cost \$3.25 at Wilcox and Bissell, \$3.50 (Dodge, RBC, and THS).
 For students who want to purchase milk only for packed lunches, the cost is \$.50.
 Breakfast is \$2.00 (Costs are subject to change).
 Meals may be paid for in advance.
-The preferred method of prepayment for meals and extras is using our new online option, MySchoolBucks.
+The preferred method of repayment for meals and extras is using our new online option, MySchoolBucks.
 This new online option will enable parents to view student purchases and transfer funds between siblings.
 Payments can be made by check or cash, but should be done on Monday or the first day of the school week only.
 PLEASE NOTE THAT CASH WILL BE ACCEPTED AT ALL SCHOOLS, BUT ONLY FOR PREPAYMENTS, AS WE WILL NOT HAVE THE ABILITY TO MAKE CHANGE FOR STUDENTS OR PARENTS.
 If parents at Wilcox or Bissell would like to have the option to have to prepay for milk for their child, please contact Mark Bindus at mbindus@twinsburgcsd.org so that this a la carte option can be enabled for your child in our Point of Sale computer system.
 Each students' account must be enabled to allow for such purchases.
 Parents can also utilize our deposit drop boxes in our Welcome Centers of each school to drop off checks (made payable to Twinsburg Food Services).

 Students who choose not to buy lunch may pack a lunch from home.
+The school is not able to accept deliveries (such as Door Dash or Uber Eats) for students.